emccandlesssmu/Beer_Brewery_Assessment/Beer_Brewery_Assessment.md

 ### How many breweries are present in each state?

-The purpose of the following code is to get a count of breweries for each state.
+The purpose of the following r code is to get a count of breweries for each state.
 That is handled inside the "Q1_Brewery_Per_State.R."
 From there we map the state abbreviations to state names, and produce a choropleth map to visually display the results.
 Last, we print a display table of the exact counts for each state.

 ```r
 # Source brewery by state script, see script for details